-Gilland Chenault’s practice is focused on the areas of fiduciary litigation, contested and uncontested probate, trust and guardianship matters and estate administration.
+Gilland Chenault’s practice is focused on the areas of fiduciary litigation, contested and uncontested probate, trust matters, and estate administration.
 His firm also offers services in estate planning, real estate and and civil litigation.

 He represents executors, trustees, beneficiaries and other individuals who are involved in lawsuits governed by the Texas Estates Code (formerly Texas Probate Code) and the Texas Trust Code.
 He has built a strong reputation in these areas and was named a 2015, 2016 and 2017 Texas Rising Star by Texas Super Lawyers in the area of estate and trust litigation.